martinroyer/pecok/README.md

 # Description

 pecok is a python package containing a few clustering algorithms (unsupervised learning) for a given number of clusters.
-It is based on the PECOK paper (https://arxiv.org/abs/1606.05100)
+It is based on the PECOK paper https://arxiv.org/abs/1606.05100 for variable clustering that later got extended here: https://arxiv.org/abs/1508.01939 (to appear in Annals of Statistics).
+See also https://papers.nips.cc/paper/6776-adaptive-clustering-through-semidefinite-programming.

 # Installing pecok